 Chris Taylor is a three-time defense industry CEO, and the current CEO of Govini, a big data and analytics firm committed to transforming the business of government through data science.
 The company’s insights and analyses are utilized by federal contractors, federal agencies, private equity firms and hedge funds to guide their strategies and uncover opportunities.
-Chris is also a Senior Advisor to the Director of MD5, the Pentagon's National Security Technology Accelerator.
+Chris is also a Senior Advisor to the Managing Director of MD5, the Pentagon's National Security Technology Accelerator.
 He founded a tech startup that used a unique talent-opportunity matching technology platform to assist veterans in their search for meaningful employment in the communities of their choice.
 He conceived of, and convinced The White House and ABC’s Shark Tank to collaborate on an all-veteran episode – which aired on Veteran’s Day 2014.
 For his work, he was named as one of, “HillVets’ 100 of 2014” most influential veterans in America.

 Previously, as the CEO of a large government services firm, Chris was named one of, “15 to Watch in 2012” by GovCon Executive magazine along with fellow industry CEOs.
 Chris is also an adjunct associate professor of national security studies at Georgetown’s School of Foreign Service Security Studies Program, where he teaches, “The Business of National Security” and “Hacking for Defense.”